Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Related Works

 \section{Related Works}

+In this section, we describe relevant research in video prediction and tactile prediction to provide an overview of existing uni-modal methods.
+We then discuss the literature surrounding physical robot interaction and the rationale for exploring our work in the context of robot pushing.
+Finally, we review existing multi-modal approaches.
+Although visuo-tactile prediction has not been extensively researched, the combination of video and tactile sensations has been explored in object recognition, robot control, physical interaction systems, and modality translation tasks, which serve as inspiration for our architectures.

-\paragraph{Video Prediction} Video prediction, the task of predicting future video frames, is a core technology challenge in enhancing robotic systems to perform human-like manipulation tasks and it imposes an interesting scientific problem.
-Early video prediction models focused on predicting raw pixel intensities without modelling the scene dynamics \cite{ranzato2014video}.
-To perform predictions over longer time horizons, Srivastava et al.~\cite{srivastava2015unsupervised} introduced autoencoders and LSTM units to model the temporal coherence.
-Action-conditioned video prediction models provide further information to the prediction model~\cite{finn2016unsupervised, oh2015action} for use in reinforcement learning and enabling model predictive control with video prediction systems~\cite{ebert2017self}.
-Villegas et al.~\cite {villegas2017decomposing} split frames into content and motion streams and devolved the problem into predicting the pose and dynamics of landmarks~\cite{villegas2017learning}.
-More recent methods have applied a stochastic assumption to the video prediction problem, stating that there are multiple possible outputs for a single given input, due to a set of latent variables.
-To reduce uncertainty, which manifests as image blur~\cite{babaeizadeh2017stochastic}, and produce sharper prediction image quality, recent models have estimated and sampled from these latent variables.
-Babaeizadeh et al.~\cite{babaeizadeh2017stochastic} applied this method to the optical flow method proposed in \cite{finn2016unsupervised}.
-Denton et al.~\cite{denton2018stochastic} proposed a similar approach but with a simpler model using only basic layers, which was later built upon by~\cite{villegas2019high} for larger high-fidelity video prediction.
-Lee et al.~\cite{lee2018stochastic} also built upon the method in~\cite{finn2016unsupervised} by appending adversarial training techniques.
-The existing video prediction models do not use the tactile sensation and assume the changes caused by PRI are fully observed in visual information and/or the models provide a prediction with high uncertainty.
+Video prediction, which involves forecasting future video frames, is a fundamental challenge in enhancing robotic systems to perform human-like manipulation tasks.
+Early video prediction models focused on predicting raw pixel intensities without modelling scene dynamics~\cite{ranzato2014video}.
+To extend predictions over longer time horizons, Srivastava et al.~\cite{srivastava2015unsupervised} introduced autoencoders and LSTM units to capture temporal coherence.
+Action-conditioned video prediction models enhance predictions by incorporating additional information about actions~\cite{finn2016unsupervised, oh2015action}, facilitating reinforcement learning and model predictive control~\cite{ebert2017self}.
+Villegas et al.~\cite{villegas2017decomposing} approached the problem by splitting frames into content and motion streams, predicting the pose and dynamics of landmarks~\cite{villegas2017learning}.